hxckr-org/hxckr-core/README.md

    ```

 2. **Setup the Development Environment**:
+> [!IMPORTANT]
-> before running the following command, make sure you have nix-package manager installed on your system.
-If not, you can install it using the instructions [here](https://nixos.org/download.html).
+> Before running the following command, make sure you have nix-package manager installed on your system.
+If not, you can install it following the instructions provided [here](https://nixos.org/download.html).
+> [!NOTE]
 > You should configure your nix to use flake by setting your ~/.config/nix/nix.conf file to use flake as follows:
 ```plaintext
 experimental-features = nix-command flakes
 ```

-then run the following command to install the dependencies and setup the development environment in th project directory:
+then run the following command to install the dependencies and setup the development environment in the project directory:
    ```bash
     nix develop
    ```

-else you can run the following command to install the dependencies and setup the development environment:
+Alternatively, you can run the following command to install the dependencies and setup the development environment:
    ```bash
    nix develop --experimental-features 'nix-command flakes'
    ```

 3. **Run the Application**:
    ```bash
    cargo run